MDPI: Controversial articles

-In December 2011, the MDPI journal Life published Erik D. Andrulis' theoretical paper, "Theory of the Origin, Evolution, and Nature of Life", aiming at presenting a framework to explain life.
-It attracted coverage by the popular science and technology magazines Ars Technica and Popular Science, which characterized it as "crazy" and "hilarious".
+In December 2011, the MDPI journal Life published Erik D. Andrulis' theoretical paper, "Theory of the Origin, Evolution, and Nature of Life", which claimed to present a unified theory of everything, asserting that the basis of all matter and energy in the universe, including subatomic particles, is something which the author refers to as "gyres".
+It attracted coverage by the popular science and technology magazines Ars Technica and Popular Science, which described it as "crazy" and "hilarious".
 A member of Life's editorial board resigned in response.

-In 2013, another MDPI journal, Entropy, published a review paper claiming glyphosate may be the most important factor in the development of obesity, depression, attention deficit hyperactivity disorder, autism, Alzheimer's disease, Parkinson's disease, multiple sclerosis, cancer, and infertility.
+In 2013, another MDPI journal, Entropy, published a review paper claiming that glyphosate may be the most consequential factor in the development of obesity, depression, attention deficit hyperactivity disorder, autism, Alzheimer's disease, Parkinson's disease, multiple sclerosis, cancer, and infertility.
 The paper itself does not contain any primary research results.
-It was criticized as pseudo-science by the popular science magazine Discover.
-With regard to the same controversial study, Jeffrey Beall rhetorically asked, "When publishers like MDPI disseminate research by science activists like Stephanie Seneff and her co-authors, I think it's fair to question the credibility of all the research that MDPI publishes.
+It was criticized as pseudo-science by popular science magazine Discover.
+Jeffrey Beall noted that both of the paper's authors, Anthony Samsel and Stephanie Seneff, had backgrounds in computer science rather than biochemistry or human disease, and wrote, "When publishers like MDPI disseminate research by science activists like Stephanie Seneff and her co-authors, I think it's fair to question the credibility of all the research that MDPI publishes.
 Will MDPI publish anything for money?".

-A study published in the MDPI journal Nutrients in 2011 went through a series of corrections first in August 2011, then in April 2012, and then again in February 2014.
-The article claimed that obesity rates in Australia increased in the same timeframe that sugary soft drink consumption declined by 10%.
+A study published in the MDPI journal Nutrients in 2011 went through a series of corrections, first in August 2011, then in April 2012, and then again in February 2014.
+The article claimed that obesity rates in Australia had increased over the same period of time that sugary soft drink consumption declined by 10%.
 The article was used by soft drink industry lobbyists to argue that sugary drinks were not significantly contributing to obesity rates.
 However the article itself debunked its own claim, with one figure showing that sugary soft drink consumption had increased by 30% during the time period where the authors claimed a 10% reduction in consumption.
 Nutrients issued a correction claiming that the previously described 10% drop in consumption referred to an increase in the use of artificial sweeteners, and reflected overall sugar consumption rather than soft drink consumption.
 The correction said that "some words were missing."
-This correction has been derided by some as "nonsense" and untrue, suggesting that the correction does not address the core issue of whether sugary soft drink consumption increased in Australia over the time period investigated.
+This correction has been derided by some as "nonsense" and untrue, suggesting that it does not address the core issue of whether sugary soft drink consumption increased in Australia over the time period investigated.
 The journal Nutrients and the senior author of the article maintain that the thrice-corrected article is now accurate, and that corrections that were made were immaterial to the conclusions of the study.